djeffalKhaled/Raylib-IDE/README.md

-# Raylib IDE:
-Simple Integrated Development Environment for writing and executing C Language files.
-Styled as a terminal inspired to fallout 4 terminals.
-Desktop app fully programmed in C Language using the RayLib library. <br>
-Superset of Raylib Text Editor: https://github.com/djeffalKhaled/Raylib-Text-Editor
+It's a text editor made in c language that supports compiling and executing c language programs, with a console GUI and basic IDE functionalities.
+It's styled as a terminal inspired to fallout 4 terminals cuz that's cool.

 ## Functionality:
-- Basic text-editing
-- Can compile current text into .c file
-- Can execute said .c file and print its stdout in the GUI console
+- Transforms text into a saved .c file, which is then compiled and its stdout is printed into the GUI console.
-- Ability to save and load your content into a text file
+- Supports saving and loading text files.
-- Up to 10 pages of projects
-- Fully scrollable and resizable window

 ## Libraries:
-- Raylib
-- RayGUI
+- Raylib + RayGUI
 - Simple Dynamic Strings

 ## Installation:
-- Run the main.exe file directly.
+- Run the main.exe file directly or compile it.
-- You can also compile the project yourself by opening it in VS Code.